Synthetic Microbiology Beyond Containment

 Cong Cao, University of Nottingham Ningbo

-Ravishankar Ramanthan, Indian Institute of Tecjhnology Madras
+Ravishankar Ramanathan, Indian Institute of Technology Madras

 Markus Schmidt, BioFaction